Is American School accredited?

 Does American School accept homeschooling credit?

 If you have been home schooled or attended a non-accredited school, you may be eligible to establish up to 5 units of credit by successfully passing (with a grade of 75% or better) comprehensive examinations offered by American School.
-There is a non-refundable fee for each comprehensive examination, and you must be enrolled for at least 9 units of credit from American School to be eligible to take comprehensive examinations.
+There is a $50 non-refundable fee for each comprehensive examination, and you must be enrolled for at least 10 units of credit from American School to be eligible to take comprehensive examinations.
 Please note that the American School does not provide review materials for comprehensive examinations.
-We do not send comprehensive examinations to students who have already received American School materials for the subject(s), nor to students whose sibling(s) or family members have received American School materials for that subject.
+We do not send comprehensive examinations to students who have already received American School materials for the subject(s).
 Students enrolled in supervised or tutorial programs are not eligible to receive comprehensive examinations.
-Contact our Principal's office for more information or if you wish to take these comprehensive examinations.
+Contact our Principal’s Office for more information or if you wish to take these comprehensive examinations.

 How does American School work?

 For most paper-based courses, students are sent a textbook and study guide.
-The textbook is often produced by one of the major textbook publishers.
-Some of them are even custom-published exclusively for American School.
-The study guide contains unit discussions, self-check tests and the unit examinations which the students will complete and mail to the School for grading.
+The textbook is often produced by a major textbook publisher, but some are custom-published exclusively for American School.
+The study guide contains unit discussions, self-check tests and the unit examinations which the students will complete and send to the School for grading.
 For other print-based courses, students are sent a textbook and examination booklet.
-In these courses, the textbook contains unit discussions and self-check tests, and the examination booklet contains the unit examinations which the students will complete and mail to American School for grading.
+In these courses, the textbook contains unit discussions and self-check tests, and the examination booklet contains the unit examinations which the students will complete and send to American School for grading.
 Students may start working the moment they receive their study materials in the mail, and they work entirely at their own pace throughout the duration of their program.
 Please note that policies and procedures for our online courses are slightly different.
 Refer to our Online Learning page for more information.

 What is American School’s academic integrity policy (honor system)?

-In pursuing your studies with American School, you are expected to follow the honor system.
+American School students are expected to follow the honor system.
 Under the honor system, it is permissible to benefit from the exchange of ideas with other students, friends or family members and to use your textbook, study guide and other resources while you work on your courses and complete your exams, but any work on examinations is expected to be your own thoughts and ideas.
 Your examinations must show what you have learned.
-You may not represent someone else's work as your own.
+You may not represent someone else’s work as your own.

 If you do not adhere to the honor system, you should expect disciplinary action, which may include retaking an examination or dropping a subject for another.
 Repeated violations may result in your dismissal from American School or an invalidation of any examination grades.